From $52K to $78K in 16 Weeks: How Building Team Systems Early Prevented Coordination Crisis

 If Ingrid had skipped preemptive coordination and just pushed growth:

-Week 1-12: Push revenue $52K → $72K without coordination systems.
-Team coordinating informally, strain increasing.
+Week 1–12: She would push revenue from $52K to $72K without coordination systems.
+The team would keep coordinating informally and the strain would keep rising.

-Time saved: 6 weeks.
-Revenue difference: $6K/month higher.
-Crisis cost avoided: 8 weeks of coordination chaos.
+Crisis cost avoided: 8 weeks of coordination chaos

 Every transformation faces resistance.
 Here’s what almost derailed Ingrid’s coordination build and how she pushed through.